 I love grabbing a flat white, sitting by the window and watching other people get blown over by the wind, for a change.

 Midnight Espresso is Welly’s most established all day & late night cafe.
-Serving Havana coffee, vegetarian-friendly counter food and open until late.
+Serving Havana coffee, vegetarian-friendly counter food and open until late-late.

 It’s great for anyone who wants to sip coffee, sit on the window seats and watch the vibrant Cuba Street roll by.

-A beachy cafe with a retro vibe at Scorching Bay, Scorch-O-Rama cafe serves excellent coffee, yummy milkshakes and has an entire wall papered in comic books.
-Retro.
+A beachy cafe with a retro vibe, Scorch-O-Rama cafe at Scorching Bay, serves excellent coffee, yummy milkshakes and has an entire wall papered in comic books.

 Kaffee Eis is a gelato parlour but the coffee here is dreamy and the gelato is creamy.
 Ha!